cape-project-eu/SECAPI-spec/website/docs/content/4. Other/02-calculate-compute-score.md

 The benchmarking is essential to measure the performances of the cloud server and to associate the right SECA size to the righe performance baseline in your infrastructure.
 It is a must to meet the minimum numbers for scores and memory for each size the CSP wants to participate with.
-In order to be part of SECA it is not essential or mandatory to participate with all the products and lables.
+In order to be part of SECA it is not essential or mandatory to participate with all the products and labels.

 ### Conditions